HMS Avenger (1804)

 HMS Avenger was the collier Thames, launched in 1803, that the Royal Navy purchased in 1804 and renamed.
 During her service she captured a number of prizes.
 She also captured one French privateer and participated in the capture of the Danish island of Anholt.
-She wrecked at St Johns Newfoundland on 8 October 1812.
+She wrecked at St. John's, Newfoundland on 8 October 1812.

 Royal Navy

 Commander Thomas white commissioned Avenger in June 1804 for the North Sea.
 On 14 April 1806 Avenger sailed for Newfoundland.

 On 17 December 1806 Avenger destroyed the French privateer cutter Hazard.
 The encounter occurred in the Channel.
 Hazard, of 16 guns, had mistaken Avenger for a merchantman (which she had been), and ran into Avenger to board.
 Hazard sank before British or French boats could be gotten out, taking with her 46 men of her crew of 50; two British sailors also died in the encounter.
 Hazard was a cutter, eight days out of Morlaix.
 She had not captured anything.
 Her captain and five men were saved.

 Avenger served on the Halifax, Nova Scotia station in 1807.

 On 3 May 1808 Avenger sailed for Newfoundland.
 Between February and April 1809 she was at Plymouth, undergoing fitting for service in the Baltic.

 On 18 May 1809 the 64-gun third rate HMS Standard, under Captain Askew Paffard Hollis, the 36-gun frigate Owen Glendower, the three sloops Avenger, Ranger, and Rose, and the gunvessel Snipe captured Anholt.
 A party of seamen and marines under the command of Captain William Selby of Owen Glendower, with the assistance of Captain Edward Nicolls of the Standard's marines, landed.
 The Danish garrison of 170 men put up a sharp but ineffectual resistance that killed one marine and wounded two; the garrison then capitulated.
 The British took immediate possession of the island.
 Hollis stated that Anholt was important as a source of water to the Navy, and as a good anchorage for merchant vessels going to or coming from the Baltic.